 Our care – supporting people to be well, independent and at home

-“Our strengthened integration is reflected in the people who are in our community teams.
-These teams are made up of people from a number of organisations and agencies as well as staff from our Trust.”
+“Our commitment to integration is reflected in our community teams who include people from a wide range of partner organisations and agencies as well as our staff.”

-Our Health and Wellbeing Teams provide truly integrated care, with staff across the health and care sector along with our Trust’s voluntary partners and the independent sector (eg care and nursing homes) working more closely than they have before.
+Our health and wellbeing teams provide truly integrated care, with staff across the health and care sector along with our voluntary partners and the independent sector (for example, care and nursing homes) working more closely than they have before.
 Together, they provide care and support services which meet a wide range of health and wellbeing needs of local people.

 - preventing ill health (both physical and mental);

 - supporting people to look after their own health; and

 Please visit the relevant locality pages for details of what services are available.